Further to the concept of #Cardware, DECAL leverages environmental resources for construction. Many lessons have been learned from the project.

 I've also paid close attention to the way that the system looks and moves.
 Servos have a throw of around 190 degrees and DECAL accommodates this where Cardware could not, I managed to squeak around 170 degrees from the cardstock version and had trouble with positively locating the artwork with the template because its double-sided and domestic printers are not very good at registering the paper for multi-pass prints.
 Here they are combined into one print, avoiding the problem altogther.

-Integrating the template and artwork together...Read more »
+Integrating the template and artwork together also means I can use photographic resources...Read more »